Is learning a new language difficult and boring for you?

 1. Subtitles choices

 You can simultaneously use two subtitles to understand the meaning.
-That can be original, target language, or subtitles in both.
+The subtitles can be in the original, target language, or both.

-Recently, they have also added a mashup segment.
+They have also recently added a mashup segment.
 It mixes English and native subtitles while highlighting words for you to study.

 If you are Spanglish, Franglish, Denglisch, Runglish, Itanglese, Runglish, Portuglish, or Portuñol, you will be in for a treat.